m4ttsch/omscs-notes-notes/computer-networks/Internet Worms.md

 It spread through three different propagation vectors.

-First, the worm tried to crack passwords using a small dictionary and publicly readable password file.
-In addition, it also targeted hosts that were already listed in a trusted host file on the infected machine.
+First, the worm tried to crack passwords using a small dictionary and a publicly readable password file.
+In addition, it also targeted hosts that were already listed in a trusted hosts file on the infected machine.

 The second way that it spread was through a [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) vulnerability in the [finger](https://en.wikipedia.org/wiki/Finger_protocol) daemon.